mrkgbr/InfoCenter/README.md

 ## TODO

-- Implement missing models and logic for them
+- Implement other models and logic (ArticleDetails)
-- Format user inputs
+- Format user inputs ToUpper in some cases
-- Set unique properties
+- Check unique prop if already exist
+- Prevent delete relational models is it has associated key
+- Add authentication